UPDATE: The BIG E Space Chat WAS A HUGE SUCCESS!

-Sometime during September 26-29, 2022, a select group of youths at The BIG E in West Springfield will have a once-in-a-lifetime opportunity to chat with an astronaut aboard the International Space Station (ISS) orbiting 260 miles above the earth.
+On September 27, a select group of youths at The BIG E in West Springfield had a once-in-a-lifetime opportunity to chat with an astronaut aboard the International Space Station (ISS) orbiting 260 miles above the earth.

 How It’s Done